world-federation-of-advertisers/cross-media-measurement/src/main/kotlin/org/wfanet/measurement/securecomputation/vidlabeling/VidLabeler.md

 ## runWork(work: CmmWork)
 ### Usage
 ### IMPL
-* Reads input and output paths from proto
-* Construct a MesoRecordIOStorageClient using InMemoryStorageClient - https://raw.githubusercontent.com/world-federation-of-advertisers/common-jvm/refs/heads/main/src/test/kotlin/org/wfanet/measurement/storage/MesosRecordIoStorageClientTest.kt
-* Read the vidModelPath using the InMemoryStorageClient, flatten all the bytes and parse it as a CompiledNode
+* Read the vidModelPath using the storageClient from the constructor, flatten all the bytes and parse it as a CompiledNode
 * Construct a Labeler using the compiled Node - https://raw.githubusercontent.com/world-federation-of-advertisers/virtual-people-core-serving/refs/heads/main/src/main/kotlin/org/wfanet/virtualpeople/core/labeler/Labeler.kt
+* Reads input and output paths from proto work (CmmWork)
+* Construct a MesoRecordIOStorageClient using storageClient from constructor - https://raw.githubusercontent.com/world-federation-of-advertisers/common-jvm/refs/heads/main/src/test/kotlin/org/wfanet/measurement/storage/MesosRecordIoStorageClientTest.kt
 * Call labelPath(inputBlobKey: String, outputBlobKey: String, labeler: Labeler, storageClient: MesoRecordIOStorageClient)